Securing Agentic AI Systems: A Defense-in-Depth Approach

 Risks exist throughout the model lifecycle.
 Before deployment, models can be compromised through malicious code or corrupted training data.
 During operation, user inputs can inject adversarial instructions, attackers can override system prompts, and model outputs can trigger harmful operations across connected systems.

-Agentic risk is rarely caused by a single failure.
-More often, it emerges from chained interactions—where a small weakness in one component propagates across tools, data sources, and downstream agents.
-In these systems, agents don’t just inherit permissions; they amplify them by chaining tools, memory, and automation into continuous execution paths.
+Agentic risk emerges from chained interactions—where a small weakness in one component propagates across tools, data sources, and downstream agents.
+Agents don’t just inherit permissions; they amplify them by chaining tools, memory, and automation into continuous execution paths.

 There’s no single entry point to defend.
 Every interface is an attack surface.